FilipRokita/pn532-nfc-reader/README.md

 # NFC Reader with PN532

-This project reads NFC tags using an Arduino-compatible board and a PN532 NFC module.
+This project reads NFC tags using an Arduino-compatible board and a PN532 NFC module connected via **I2C**.

 ## 📌 Features
 - Reads NFC tag UID